AarneNixon/NLPHash/README.md

   The test command for named entity recognition (only making attempts from names of people/organizations/etc from target file)

 	python hcrack.py sha256 sha256hashNER NW namedEntity

+  The S letter is a modifier that removes all the common but unlikely "stopwords" such as the/a/and before hashing, to save time hashing.
+Compare the output of these:

+	python hcrack.py sha256 sha256hash W possible_passwords
+	python hcrack.py sha256 sha256hash WS possible_passwords